 Holly Mount Orphanage / School, Tottington, Lancashire

 Holly Mount (or Hollymount) at Tottington, near Bury, Lancashire, was built in the 1860s as as a College for Young Gentlemen.
-It was forced to close in 1885, but three years later the premises were taken over for use as an orphanage and school which primarily received children from poor Roman Catholic families who would otherwise have been brought up in workhouses.
+It was forced to close in 1885, but three years later the premises were taken over for use as an orphanage and school for Roman Catholic girls from poor families.
+On 23 May 1889, the establishment was officially certified as a Certified School, allowing it to receive girls placed by the workhouse authorities.
 The establishment was run by nuns from a Belgian order, the Sisters of Charity of Jesus and Mary.
+At around the same date, a similar establishment for Roman Catholic boys was opened at Buckley Hall, near Rochdale.

 In 1897, Holly Mount could accommodate up to 216 girls, aged from 4 to 13 years of age, with Boards of Guardians paying 5 shillings a week for each girl they placed.
 By 1930, the number of girls had risen to 300, aged from 3 to 16, with the weekly charge being 14 shillings.
 Although Holly Mount appears to have been primarily a girls' establishment, boys were also accommodated.